UWPCE-PythonCert-ClassRepos/Fall2018-PY210A/students/ChrisBarker/Readme.md

 # Chris' dir for examples

-This dir will be used for assignemnts, etc.
+This dir will be used for assignments, etc.